 We encourage you to communicate regularly with your advisor or program director about continuing to make progress toward your graduate degree.
 If you need further assistance, please email the Graduate School.

-I am a graduate student and I had to take incompletes in one or more of my winter term courses because of the COVID-19 situation.
+I am a graduate student and I had to take incompletes in one or more of my courses because of the COVID-19 situation.
 How will this affect my academic standing?

 The Graduate School does not have a limit on the number of incompletes you can accumulate and still remain in good standing.
 However, some graduate programs do have such limits.